Two Major ISPs Are Suffering Outages, Making the Internet Really Slow Right Now - Slashdot

 Even with NN, if there's a large imbalance in peering data then some money should change hands.
 It's up to the peering contract the parties agreed to.

-Re:Unbalance Peering (Score:4, Insightful)
+Re:Unbalance Peering (Score:5, Insightful)

 Definitely!
 Verizon should really be paying for their indiscriminate downloading!